cockroachdb/docs/src/current/v23.2/configure-logs.md

 ### Set timezone

-{% include_cached new-in.html version="v23.2" %} Using the `format-options` sink parameter, you may set the timezone for a specified log format.
+{% include new-in.md version="v23.2" %} Using the `format-options` sink parameter, you may set the timezone for a specified log format.

 #### `timezone` for text formats